natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  a. *lucode (Land use code)*: Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.), must match the LULC raster above.

  b. *LULC_desc*: Descriptive name of land use/land cover class (optional)

  c. *LULC_veg*: Contains the information on which AET equation to use (Eq.
 1 or 2).
 Values should be 1 for vegetated land use except wetlands, and 0 for all other land uses, including  wetlands, urban, water bodies, etc.

  d. *root_depth*: The maximum root depth for vegetated land use classes, given in integer millimeters.
 This is often given as the depth at which 95% of a vegetation type's root biomass occurs.
 For land uses where the generic Budyko curve is not used (i.e. where evapotranspiration is calculated from Eq.
 2), rooting depth is not needed.
-In these cases, the rooting depth should be set to NA.
+In these cases, the rooting depth field is ignored; it may make sense for the user to set it as -1 to indicate the field is ignored.

  e. :math:`K_c`: The plant evapotranspiration coefficient for each LULC class, used to obtain potential evapotranspiration by using plant physiological characteristics to modify the reference evapotranspiration, which is based on alfalfa.
 The evapotranspiration coefficient is thus a decimal in the range of 0 to 1.5 (some crops evapotranspire more than alfalfa in some very wet tropical regions and where water is always available).